YanYanEytin/DC101_Game_MayolGodwinChristian/README.md

 time, challenging speed and accuracy.

 ## Technologies Used
-- HTML5 (Canvas)
+- HTML
-- CSS3
+- CSS
 - JavaScript
 - Git & GitHub

 ## How to Run the Game
+### Option 1: Play Online (Recommended)
+1. Open the Live Demo link above in any modern web browser
+2. Press **Enter** to start the game

+### Option 2: Run Locally
-1. Clone or download the repository
+1. Clone or download the repository from GitHub
+2. Open the project folder
-2. Open `index.html` in any modern web browser
+3. Double-click `index.html` to open it in a modern web browser
-3. Press **Enter** to start the game
+4. Press **Enter** to start the game

 ## How to Play
 - Press **Enter** to start, pause, or resume